top of page

 Some call it "The Rat Race," the compromise of the self in order to get what that self needs to stay alive -- money, good relations, and even love and family.
 Hence, in romantic love, much compromise is needed because, as the saying goes, It takes two to tango.

-But if the norms will get in my way, I will crush them.
-It what makes me capable of evil.
+But if the norms get in my way, I will crush them.
+It is what makes me capable of evil.
 Because the norms do not necessarily care for me, nor care if I suffer.
 If they are an obstacle, I will go past them.

 Collaboration is necessary for survival for most of humanity, and if you will not collaborate, you might suffer more, and have less in life, since people need each other to an extent (unless you're a total hermit in the woods or somewhere else in the wilderness).